Transitions In Adult Care

 - Urgent Placement in Long-Term Care

-We are grateful for the invaluable insight and expertise provided by caregivers, community partners, and allies as we developed this module.
-We wish to thank the people whose names appear in this list for providing feedback to us either through our survey or by email.
-If you have provided feedback and you don't see your name in the list, please let us know and we will correct the error.
+We are grateful for the invaluable insight and expertise provided by caregivers, community partners, and allies as we developed this section.
+We wish to thank the people whose names appear in this list for reviewing and providing feedback to us.
+If you don't see your name in the list, please let us know and we will correct the error.
 Thank you!

-This module has been made possible by the Nova Scotia Department of Seniors Age-Friendly Community Grant.
+This section has been made possible by the Nova Scotia Department of Seniors Age-Friendly Communities Grant.

 Look for the purple text box at the end of each section because it contains suggestions, resources, and supports for you, the family/friend caregiver.

-The constant factor throughout all these changes will be your presence.
+Your presence will be a consistent factor throughout all these changes.
 Self-Awareness: Who Am I? is a worksheet that will help you identify your strengths, habits, values, and needs.
 Knowing yourself has never been so important!

 You may also want to refer to our Where to Begin guide.
 It is an introductory planning tool especially for people who are new to caregiving and may be feeling lost or overwhelmed.